ibm-cloud-docs/containers/storage-block-vpc.md

 To create a custom storage class:

 1. Create a customized storage class configuration file in the following format.
+Choose between a [first-generation and a second-generation](/docs/containers?topic=containers-storage-block-vpc-sc-ref) storage class.

+    First generation example:

     ```yaml
     apiVersion: storage.k8s.io/v1